German submarine U-353: Combat patrol

 U-353 sailed from Kiel at 07:00 on 22 September 1942, accompanied by two other U-boats and for a short distance by two Sperrbrecher (lit.
 "Pathmaker", in English "Minesweeper").
 She was provisioned for ten weeks and carried 130 tons of fuel oil.
 It was expected that she would remain at sea for just over eight weeks, before arriving at Brest, where she would join the 1st U-boat Flotilla.

 She proceeded on the surface to Kristiansand in Norway at 5 kn, arriving about 07:00 on 24 September and topped up her fuel from two Norwegian oil lighters.
 She left Kristiansand at 07:00 the next day, hugging the Norwegian coast northwards at 4 kn.
 She was escorted by minesweepers and Vorpostenboote ("patrol boats").
-On making Skudesnes, off Stavanger, on the evening of 26 September, the escorts parted company, U-353 sailed west until she reached the 100-fathom line, then altered course northwards.
+On making Skudenes, near Stavanger, on the evening of 26 September, the escorts parted company, U-353 sailed west until she reached the 100-fathom line, then altered course northwards.
 The U-boat detected radar transmissions several times, and dived immediately.
 She continued north before altering course to the west to pass through the Rosengarten ("rose garden", the German naval slang term for a minefield) between Iceland and the Faroe Islands, encountering drifting mines several times.
 The U-boat then received orders from the BdU ("U-boat High Command") to proceed to a position roughly 400 miles west of Rockall.